nomppy/nomppy.github.io/content/posts/soul.md

 ---

-*Thanks to Paula Alejo for inspiriting a rewrite of this.*
+*Thanks to Paula Alejo for inspiriting a rewrite of this, and to draft readers Khushi Gooroochurn.